: definitions

-However, it is in the use of scale as a verb, 'to scale', where we find the meaning 'to climb, or clamber up', that scale relates directly to an embodied interaction with the world.
+It is where the meaning 'to climb, or clamber up' is found, where scale relates directly to an embodied interaction with the world that transports me.
 From Old French comes 'escaler' (climb), Medieval Latin 'scalare' (climb) and Latin 'scandere' (to climb).
-Having been exposed to Robin Wall Kimmerer's own sensitisation to verbs, wherein 'to be bay' transported her into the lithic embrace of a warm breeze-swept beach, I suddenly feel the knobbly texture of cold wind-polished ungiving stone millimetres from my cheek and under my fingers, as I flex my grip and use my legs to push myself up and over a boulder.
-In this definition it seems that scale is embodied and takes up the whole body.
+Like Kimmerer, I suddenly feel the knobbly texture of cold, wind-polished, unforgiving stone under my fingers, but this time it is not granular but solid and millimetres from my cheek.
+I flex my grip and use my legs to push myself up and over a boulder.
+In this embodied definition it seems that the meaning of scale puts the human body against a backdrop of the whole lithic world and diminishes it in a rather satisfying way.

 Ref: Robin Wall Kimmerer 'Braiding Sweetgrass'